Patient Story: Sandy

 “In those days, I didn’t think anything was wrong with covering myself with baby oil and lying out in the bright sun for hours.
 I wanted to be a bronzed beauty like my friends,” she laughs.
 In Sandy’s defense, there weren’t the warnings about skin cancer that there are today.
 And so, year after year, she continued trying to build the perfect tan.

 “When I was much older, I would see spots on my face or chest,” she says.
 “I thought they were a normal part of aging.”
-She went to dermatology screenings at Overlake Clinics - Dermatology, where the spots were examined, but they were not cancerous.
+She went to screenings with her primary care provider, where the spots were examined, but they were not cancerous.

 “I told him to go for it,” Sandy recalls.
 “So he took a biopsy and it turned out to be melanoma.”
 Melanoma is a rare form of skin cancer that is more likely to spread to surrounding tissues and other parts of the body than other types of skin cancers.